josephjohnjj/distributed-dask-cluster-on-gadi/README.md

 # Distributed Dask on Gadi
-This repository provides comprehensive instructions on configuring a distributed Dask Cluster on the Gadi supercomputer using the PBS job scheduler.
+This repository offers detailed guidance for setting up a distributed Dask Cluster on the Gadi supercomputer, leveraging the PBS job scheduler.

-To use interface woth the PBS job scheduler on Gadi we need the following python library.
+To interact with the PBS job scheduler on Gadi, you'll require the following Python library.

 ```